iZettle/api-documentation/inventory-api/overview.md

 ## Getting started
 Register on the Zettle Developer Portal to get API credentials for the app you are building.
 See [Sign up for a Zettle developer account](../get-started/user-guides/sign-up-for-a-developer-account.md).

-Explore the following sections to get an understanding of how to work with the Inventory API.
+Explore the sections in the following to get an overview of the different parts of the Inventory API.

 ## Understanding inventories
 API clients can list current stock levels and update inventory balances for products.
 The service automatically decreases the stock when a purchase is made with the Zettle POS application.
 Tracking is based on moving product items between *Locations*.
 See [How inventories work](concepts/how-inventories-work.md) for concept descriptions.